raditya1117/HoneyBadger/fastapi-testing/article.md

 ## How to handle errors and exceptions in FastAPI?

 We can use the try-except blocks to manually raise HTTPException with proper messages for different types of FastAPI errors.
 We can also define custom exception handlers that handle exceptions of a particular type from the entire FastAPI application.
-Finally, we can create a global exception handler that handles any uncaughet exception, preventing the FastAPI exception from falling into an Internal Server Error.
-Let's discuss all these approces to handle FastAPI errors, starting with Python try-except blocks.
+Finally, we can create a global exception handler that handles any uncaught exception, preventing the FastAPI exception from falling into an Internal Server Error.
+Let's discuss all these approaches to handle FastAPI errors, starting with Python try-except blocks.

 ## Error handling using try-except in FastAPI

-To handle errors using try-except blocks in a FastAPI application, we can manually handle different types of errors in the except blocks and raise HTTP exceptions with proper message and status code.
+To handle errors using try-except blocks in a FastAPI application, we can manually handle different types of errors in the except blocks and raise HTTP exceptions with a proper message and status code.
 For example, we can use the try-except blocks to handle errors caused during different operations in our FastAPI application as follows:

 ```py
 from fastapi import FastAPI, HTTPException, Request